EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 productDF2.show()
 ```

-Lets save this dataframe as the silver table.
+Let's save this dataframe as the silver table.
 Create a new cell, write this code and run the cell.

 ```Python
 #Save Silver table
 productDF2.write.mode("overwrite").format("delta").option("overwriteSchema", "true").save(productSilverTablePath)
 ```

-Lets filter out null values in a new cell.
+Let's filter out null values in a new cell.

 ```Python
 #Filtering out null values